jonkeda/Wireframes/architecture/Wireframe/docs/25_Component_Library.md

 ## 1. Overview

-This document specifies all UIMMD UI components, including their syntax, properties, default sizes, and rendering behavior.
+This document specifies all Wireframe UI components, including their syntax, properties, default sizes, and rendering behavior.

 ---